tcibinan/flaxo/README.md

 ![course-task-statistics](screenshots/course-task.png?raw=true)

-### Repository generation
+### Course generation

-You can create a repository from scratch just selecting languages and framework for testing.
+You can create a course from scratch just selecting languages and framework for testing.
 Flaxo knows how to build a gradle project with build-in wrappers so you don't have to waste your time configuring project environment.

 ![course-creation-modal](screenshots/course-creation-modal.png?raw=true)

-### Statistics export in json, csv, xls
+### Statistics export in json, csv and tsv

-All courses statistics could be retrieved in one of supported formats: json, csv, xls.
+All courses statistics could be retrieved in one of supported formats: json, csv and tsv.
 Results can be retrieved using flaxo api as well.